Michelle-M14/Group_5_Seasonal-Flu-Vaccine-Project/README.md.md

 More data exploration revealed the following:

-1. The train feature dataset contains 26707 rows and 36 columns;
+1. The train feature dataset contains 26707 rows and 36 columns
 2. The test dataset contains 26708 rows and 36 columns;
 3. The target dataset contains 26707 rows and 3 columns.